Home

 What’s your track record?

-Since 2022, I’ve worked with Dr. David Nordsletten to study how simulating fluid and solid mechanics in the aorta can improve surgical decision making.
+I have a special interest in cardiovascular medical devices.
 In 2024, I pitched a startup aimed at identifying the optimal endograft to treat aortic aneurysms, which won $5,000 in funding at the Michigan Surgical Innovation Accelerator.
-Finally, in 2025, I interned at Thubrikar Aortic Valve, where I examined the market and regulatory landscapes of transcatheter aortic valve devices.
+In 2025, I interned at Thubrikar Aortic Valve, where I examined the market and regulatory landscapes of transcatheter aortic valve devices.

 You can find my Google Scholar here.